|

 Origins of the Foundation

 The hospital has a proud history of caring for patients with progressive neurological conditions (such as multiple sclerosis and motor neurone disease) and those who are dying from cancer or other illnesses.
-As well as being Victoria’s premier facility for these patients, Bethlehem also has recognised the challenge of developing research which will bring significant improvements in the care and treatment of patients.
+As well as being Victoria’s premier facility for these patients, CHCB has recognised the challenge of developing research which will bring significant improvements in the care and treatment of patients.

-In 1992, the Trustees of the estate of the late Mr Glen W.A.
-Griffiths donated a substantial amount of money to the hospital.
-Under the leadership of Sister Marie Hedigan, this bequest was used to establish a formal Research Foundation.
+In 1992, the Trustees of the Estate of the late Mr Glen W.A.
+Griffiths donated a substantial amount of money to the Sisters of the Little Company of Mary.
+Under the leadership of Sister Marie Hedigan, this bequest was used to establish a formal research foundation.
 In 1994, the Bethlehem Griffiths Research Foundation was officially launched.

 Glen WA Griffiths